destructivecreator/ciunit-framework/README.md

 CIUnit 1.0 Beta ![Build Status](https://travis-ci.org/agop/ciunit-framework.png)
 ---------------
 CIUnit is simple and light-weight PHPUnit/JUnit like unit testing framework for CodeIgniter.
-The framework runns on top of CodeIgniter and provides a web interface for test execution.
+The framework runs on top of CodeIgniter and provides a web interface for test execution.
 CIUnit is a good alternative for small projects where the full potential of PHPUnit is not used and a good start for unit testing newbies.